ld-chem/MD-script/README.md

 catch_Rg.py -> calculate the variation of Rg during uniaxial tensile

 rexml.py -> delete the beads that do not need anymore, rewrite one .xml

+angle_vec.py -> calculate the order parameter of polymer network